 Do you have any ad blockers enabled in your browser?

 Gist uses cookies/local storage to store information about users in the browser.
 Ad blockers prevent cookies and other data we rely on to make valid requests to the tracking servers.
-Some portion of your users are probably using ad blockers, which prevent the Gist tracking code from fully executing.
+Some portion of users are probably using ad blockers, which prevent the Gist tracking code from fully executing.
 Both desktop and mobile browsers are impacted.

-Is your web site deployed under a domain on the Public Suffix List?
+Is your website deployed under a domain on the Public Suffix List?

 Examples of domains on the Public Suffix List that are common in troubleshooting include: